 No known sex predilection has been noted.

 Viral GI infections tend to be more common in infants and younger children.
-Younger children with emesis or diarrhea are at an increased risk of hypokalemia because the depletion of fluid volume and electrolytes from GI loss is relatively higher than that found in older children and adults.
+Younger children with emesis or diarrhea are at an increased risk for hypokalemia because the depletion of fluid volume and electrolytes from GI loss is relatively higher than that found in older children and adults.

 Insulin-dependent diabetes mellitus that results in diabetic ketoacidosis (with its inherent fluid and potassium loss) is more common in children.
 Excessive corticosteroid and mineralocorticoid secretion, as in Cushing syndrome and Conn syndrome, is a less common cause of hypokalemia in the pediatric patient.
 Periodic hypokalemic paralysis may appear in childhood or young adulthood, precipitated by rest after strenuous exercise, physical or metabolic stress (eg, exposure to cold, alcohol ingestion), a high-carbohydrate meal, or exposure to exogenous insulin or catecholamines (eg, epinephrine and albuterol).
 Hypokalemia due to hyperthyroidism is generally observed in adults.